Not My Job: Conan O'Brien Gets Quizzed On Hot Cocoa

 PETER SAGAL, HOST:

-O'BRIEN: The truth is that I had - it was really my association with "Saturday Night Live."
-I was a young writer at "Saturday Night Live," and I was the writer that was kind of known to sort of perform my sketches for the other writers.
+CONAN O'BRIEN: I was a young writer at "Saturday Night Live," and I was the writer that was kind of known to sort of perform my sketches for the other writers.
 And I'd perform them for people, and I'd get them laughing.
 I think Lorne Michaels noticed that.
 I left "Saturday Night Live."
 I went on to "The Simpsons."
 And I worked there for about a year and a half, two years when Lorne Michaels was charged with, who's the new guy who's going to replace Letterman?
 And he said, you know, there's this guy, Conan.
 He's got something.
 And they looked into it, and it turns out I really didn't have anything.

 O'BRIEN: Yeah.
 But I fooled them.
-And here we are all these years later.
+And here we are all these years later so.

-SAGAL: It must have been crazy those first years because, you know, you weren't a stand-up.
+SAGAL: I know.
+It must have been crazy those first years because you, you know - you weren't a stand-up.
 You didn't have a following as a performer.
 And you were thrown - you're going to be on national television.
 Were you scared?
 Were you nervous?
 Were you excited?

 O'BRIEN: I was deluded.
 And I want to advise your audience that there's nothing like delusion.
 There's nothing like - if you think you can't do something, convince yourself that you can.
 And then have a few drinks and go do it.